- - Two adult patient groups will be eligible for inclusion in this study:

 clinically not relevant).
 In those instances where a laboratory value is outside of

-this range, then such a patient will be ineligible for enrollment.
-For follow-up
+this range, then such a patient will be ineligible for enrollment unless at the

-(unless clinically not relevant).
-The baseline laboratory testing will include liver
+explained above).
+The baseline laboratory testing will include liver enzymes (ALT,

-enzymes (ALT, AST), bilirubin (total), serum electrolytes, CBC with platelets,
+AST), bilirubin (total), serum electrolytes, CBC with platelets, prothrombin time,

-prothrombin time, partial thromboplastin time, BUN, and creatinine.
-For those patients
+partial thromboplastin time, BUN, and creatinine.
+For those patients receiving

-receiving coumadin or another anticoagulant the upper limit for prothrombin time or
+coumadin or another anticoagulant the upper limit for prothrombin time or partial

-partial thromboplastin time must not exceed 6 times the upper limit of the normal
+thromboplastin time must not exceed 6 times the upper limit of the normal range.

 - - Patients with clinically significant signs of uncal herniation, such as acute